jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

   + make things near by simplifying them
 ```

 Okay.
 So how do we make things easy?
-Presumably, you know, the
+Presumably the objective here
-objective here is not to just bemoan the software crisis, right?
-So
+is not to just bemoan the software crisis.
+So what can we do to make
-what can we do to make things easier?
-So we will look at those parts,
+things easier?
+So we will look at those parts, those aspects of being
-those aspects of being easy again.
+easy again.
 There is a location aspect.
-Making something at hand, putting it in our toolkit, that is
+Making something at hand,
-relatively simple.
-Right?
-We just install it.
-Maybe it is a little
+putting it in our toolkit, that is relatively simple.
+We just install
-bit harder because we have to get somebody to say it is okay to use
 it.
+Maybe it is a little bit harder because we have to get somebody
+to say it is okay to use it.

-Then there is the aspect of how do I make it familiar, right?
-I may
+Then there is the aspect of how do I make it familiar.
+I may not have
-not have ever seen this before.
+ever seen this before.
 That is a learning exercise.
-I have
+I have got to go
-got to go get a book, go take a tutorial, have somebody explain it to
+get a book, go take a tutorial, have somebody explain it to me.
+Maybe
-me.
-Maybe try it out.
-Right?
+try it out.
 Both these things we are driving.
+We are driving.
 We
-are driving.
-We install.
+install.
 We learn.
 It is totally in our hands.

 Then we have this other part though, which is the mental capability
 part.
 And that is the part that is always hard to talk about, the